My schedules and planners say I want to know my future.

 We’re not in control, and anything that makes us think we are is just a mist.
 We don’t know what’s going to happen once we graduate.
 We don’t know if our friends will agree to hang out with us or not.
-We can’t control whether or not that college will accept us, jobs can disappear so quickly, and relationships can end as soon as then begin.
+We can’t control whether or not that college will accept us, jobs can disappear so quickly, and relationships can end as soon as they begin.
 In spite of our planners, our schedules, and our to-do lists, we really don’t know how the future is going to go.

 But that’s ok.
 Because God does.
 We’re not the ones supposed to be controlling how everything will go.
 God is.
-And he will.
+And He will.

-He can make sure the right college accepts us, he can open and close the right career doors, and he can drop that right person seemingly out of the blue clear sky.
+He can make sure the right college accepts us, He can open and close the right career doors, and He can drop that right person seemingly out of the blue clear sky.

 That’s not to say these “rights” will exactly match our plans of what the correct place, person, or way should be.
 But they are the right way, because they’re from the One who knows exactly how our stories should go.